 Modeselektor and Pfadfinderie

-Premiere of 'Maze' by Stuart Pearson Wright, a 9 channel 2 screen install feat. himself and Keira Knightly
+Premiere of 'Maze' by Stuart Pearson Wright, a 9 channel 2 screen install feat.
+Keira Knightley

-Producing Trans-Siberian March Band's second album in AIR Studio 1
+Producing Trans-Siberian March Band's second album in AIR Studio One

 DJ Yoda & Trans-Siberian March Band - Shambala Festival Main Stage 2012